Private Secretary's Cottage

 After the completion of Government House on the Queen’s Domain in 1857, the Department of Public Works occupied the Cottage.
 In 1871 it became the residence of the Curator of the Tasmanian Museum (later TMAG).
 In 1901 the building of a new wing of the Tasmanian Museum threatened the Cottage with demolition.
 However, only the western wall was taken down and rebuilt parallel with the extension.
 In 1955 the Cottage became museum offices.
 Its veranda was removed and the façade windows replaced by large metal-framed windows.
 TMAG’s 1966 extension was built on the Cottage’s front garden and intruded on its original veranda alignment.
 Since 1985, TMAG has restored the Cottage’s building fabric.
 Future restoration work will lead to a richer interpretation of the 1828 cottage and its pre-1813 core as an above-ground archaeological record of Tasmania’s founding years.

-The Private Secretary’s Cottage is closed temporarily for conservation works and will reopen in April 2019.
+The Private Secretary’s Cottage is closed temporarily for conservation works.

 To view a selection of images of the Cottage, click here.